DataDog/hiring-engineers/answers.md

 tags: name:jonathan, region:westus, env:test
 ```

-Now that we've modified the configuration file, [restart your Agent](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/#commands) and go to your Events page and navigate to Infrastructure -> Host Map.
+Now that we've modified the configuration file, [restart your Agent](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/#commands) and go to your Events page and navigate to `Infrastructure -> Host Map`.
 Here are all the Agents associated with your account.
 Select the Agent you've been working on and you'll be able to confirm that your tags was added (note: it may take a few minutes for your tags to show up with your host).
 Here is mine for reference:

 ![host map image](images/host_map_agent.png)